dhoneyman/ReadMeGenerator/README.md

-# t
+# Read me generator

 ## Description

-  * Motivations - t.
+  * Motivations - building the best there ever was.
-  * Reason for building - t.
+  * Reason for building - a lot.
-  * Problem solved - t.
+  * Problem solved - I now have a read me generator.
-  * Lessons learned - t
+  * Lessons learned - too many to list

 ## Table of Contents